antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** be loosely coupled

-This means the use of interfaces to separate tasks with specific implementations, and repositories to separate data sources from how and where that data is accessed.
+This means the use of interfaces to separate actions from specific implementations, and repositories to separate data sources from how and where that data is accessed.

-This ensures the APIs we create a modular and adaptable to change.
-This applies at a service level (changing payment processor or even database backend) and at a local code level by designing properly scoped functions and clear separation of concerns.
+This ensures the APIs we create are modular and adaptable to change.
+This applies at a service level (changing payment processor or even database backend) and at an internal level by designing properly scoped functions with a clear separation of concerns.

 Sources: